Keyed trumpet: History

 The idea of applying keys to the natural trumpet, in order to extend its available notes beyond the harmonic series, was first documented by Leonardo da Vinci as a series of annotated diagrams in his notebooks written c.
 1480–1518.
 Da Vinci describes a mechanism using a wire or thin rod to link finger-operated buttons to remote keys or pads, allowing tone holes to be in their acoustically correct positions without having to be covered directly by the fingertips.
 Like many of his ideas, it was not realised for centuries.

 The invention of the keyed trumpet is often attributed to Viennese court trumpeter Anton Weidinger, its most successful and earliest proponent, who was certainly involved in its early development and built one of the first prototypes.
 However further research has revealed many conflicting records, accounts, and details of surviving instruments that attest to its simultaneous independent invention in several places within a short period, such that the very first inventor may never be known with certainty.
 The lack of surviving instruments from this early period further obscures its history.

 The very first designs of keyed trumpet were intended to correct the intonation of the notes in the harmonic series, rather than to extend its capabilities to a full chromatic scale.

 The harmonic trumpet, a silver trumpet in E♭ with crooks for D, C, and B♭ and four keys, was made by London instrument maker William Shaw for King George III in 1787.
 British musician and musicologist Eric Halfpenny found that each key corresponds to one of the four crooks and raises the pitch by a fifth, providing a fuller range of notes by allowing the player to switch between two harmonic series as required.
 This instrument not only predates Weidinger's instrument, but may have been known to Austrian composer Joseph Haydn, who was making extended visits to London at the time.
 He composed his trumpet concerto in 1796, the year after his last visit, and early music trumpet specialist Crispian Steele-Perkins postulates that this instrument, via Haydn, may have inspired the further development of keyed trumpets in Vienna by Weidinger and others.

 The keyed trumpet's popularity peaked in the first decades of the 19th century, sustained by Weidinger and subsequent players throughout Europe.
 It unlocked the chromatic scale for trumpet players, increasing the versatility of the instrument and allowing its use in the orchestra as a featured, rather than background, instrument.
 Its popularity was relatively short-lived, remaining in frequent use until only the 1830s and 1840s, by which time the valved cornet à pistons was replacing it.
-This fate was shared by many other historical brass instruments that were replaced by their valved improvements, such as the serpent, early cimbasso, ophicleide, and keyed bugle.